 “I’m sure,” Llarimar said, nodding to one of his aids outside the room.
-The lesser priest scribbled down what Lightsong had said regarding the painting.
+The lesser priest scribbled down what Lightsong had said about the painting.
 Somewhere, there was a city patron who sought a blessing from Lightsong.
-It probably had to do with bravery--perhaps the patron had an important event coming up, and wanted to steel their will.
+It probably had to do with bravery--perhaps the patron had an important event coming up, and wanted to steel his will.

 The priests would interpret Lightsong’s opinion of the painting, then give the person an augury--either for good or for ill--along with the exact words Lightsong had said.
-Either way, good result or bad, the act of sending a painting in to please the God would gain the patron some measure of blessings.
+Either way, the act of sending a painting in to please the God would gain the patron some measure of blessings.

 Supposedly.

-Lightsong and his priest moved away from the painting, and a lesser priest rushed forward, removing the work of art.
-Most likely, the person who had sent it hadn’t painted it themselves, but instead commissioned someone (likely a priest from one of the other Gods) to paint it for them.
-It was a practice that was heavily encouraged, for it brought in quite the stream of revenue.
-The best paintings tended to produce the best results from the Gods, and the best artists in the city tended to become priests.
-All very tight, all very convenient for the priests.
+Lightsong moved away from the painting, and a lesser priest rushed forward, removing the work of art.
+Most likely, the person who had sent the paint hadn’t painted it himself, but had instead commissioned it.
+The better a painting was, the better a reaction it tended to get from the from the Gods.
+One’s future, it appeared, could be influenced by how much money one could afford to spend on a painting.

 I shouldn’t be so cynical, Lightsong thought.
-It’s my own priesthood that runs this all.
-Without them, I’d have died five years ago.
+Without this system, I’d have died five years ago.

 Five years ago when he had died.
 He still didn’t know what had killed him, though he assumed he’d died in a somewhat heroic way.
 After all, he’d Returned, hadn’t he?
+Only those who died in a particularly noble way came back as Gods.

 Or, was that all rhetoric?
-Perhaps the reason nobody was allowed to speak of his former life was because they didn’t want anyone to know how he’d really died.
-What if Lightsong the Brave had died because of a stomach cramp?
+Perhaps the reason nobody was allowed to talk about his former life was because they didn’t want anyone to know that Lightsong the Brave had died from a stomach cramp.

-The lesser priest threw a sheet over the picture of the jungle, then disappeared with it.
+To the side, the lesser priest threw a sheet over the jungle painting, then disappeared with it.
 It would be burned before the hour was out.
-Offerings were made specifically for the intended God, and only he--and perhaps a few of his priests--was allowed to see them.
-Once Lightsong had made his comments, they were destroyed.
+Such offerings were made specifically for the intended God, and only he--and perhaps a few of his priests--was allowed to see them.
+Once Lightsong had made his comments, the works of art were destroyed.

-The next work of art was actually a poem, written in the chromatic language--which, despite the ambitious name, didn’t have anything to do with the Breath.
-The dots of color did, however, brighten as Lightsong approached.
-The Hallandren artist’s alphabet was based, not on form, but on color.
+The next work of art was actually a poem, written in the artisan’s script.
+The dots of color brightened as Lightsong approached.
+The Hallandren artisan’s script wasn’t based on form, but on color.
 A dot of one color was a letter, and a dot of another color was a different letter.
 That, combined with double dots--one of each color--created an alphabet that was a nightmare for the colorblind.

 Of course, few people in Hallandren would admit to having that particular disease.
 At least, that was what Lightsong had heard.
-He wondered if the priests knew just how much their Gods gossiped, prying into the outside world and learning of its secrets.
+He wondered if the priests knew just how much their Gods gossiped about the outside world they’d never seen.

-The poem wasn’t a very good one, obviously composed by a peasant, who had then paid someone else to translate it to the artist’s alphabet.
+The poem wasn’t a very good one, obviously composed by a peasant, who had then paid someone else to translate it to the artisan’s script.
 The simple dots themselves should have been a sign.
-True poets usually used other symbols, or even continuous lines that changed colors as they progressed.
-More creative uses of the alphabet created pictures themselves.
-A lot could be done with a writing system that could change the shape of the letters without losing meaning.
+True poets usually used more elaborate symbols, or even continuous lines that changed colors as they progressed.
+More creative uses of the alphabet formed pictures themselves.
+A lot could be done with a writing system with letters that could change shape without losing their meaning.